jastev/azure-intro/storage/accounts.md

 use a premium image - only DS, DSv2, GS, or Fs.
 Premium accounts also only support LRS, and do not support [public accessibility](accessibility.md).

+Unlike standard accounts, which vary in size by the data they contain, premium accounts come in only three preallocated sizes: P10 (128GiB), P20 (512GiB), and P30 (1024GiB).
+Each also comes with fully committed performance specs, graduated with those levels.

 ## Blob Accounts

 Instead of a general purpose account, you can choose to create